Ergonomics and Safety

 Career outlook

-There are abundant, diverse careers available in these disciplines, and our graduates are primed to thrive in them: According to a survey we conducted in 2022, for instance, a full 50% of trainees who graduated from our Ergonomics and Safety program are either managers or directors in their organizations.
+There are abundant, diverse careers available in these disciplines, and our graduates are primed to thrive in them: According to our most recent graduate survey, for instance, 50% of graduates from our Ergonomics and Safety program are either managers or directors in their organizations.

-“I am a national leader in my field because of the training and experience I received,” one graduate said in the survey.
+“I am a national leader in my field because of the training and experience I received,” said one former student in the survey.

-What’s more, professionals in these fields are well compensated for their expertise.
+What’s more, professionals in these fields are well compensated.
 The median income for people with mechanical engineering degrees who attain professional licensure — as many of our graduates do — is $133,000, according to a 2017 survey from the American Society of Mechanical Engineers.
-A 2023 survey conducted by the Board of Certified Safety Professionals, meanwhile, indicated certified safety professionals (CSP) -- a designation our graduates commonly earn -- make a median base salary of $125,000.
+A 2023 survey conducted by the Board of Certified Safety Professionals, meanwhile, indicated certified safety professionals (CSP) — a designation our graduates commonly earn — make a median base salary of $125,000.

 Other resources